DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/jenkins-usage.rst

 Exporting a Model
 -----------------
-If a model training reaches a certain training level (dependent on the accuracy and loss), it will automatically complete the training and export the model.
+If a model training reaches a certain training level (dependent on the accuracy and loss) or it has trained for what is typically a sufficient amount of time, it will automatically complete the training and export the model.
 Otherwise, if you are satisfied with the training of your model and wish to stop it early, simply cancel the build of the Training pipeline.
 When the build is cancelled, it will automatically export the model.